listplus/listplus.github.io/enquiries.md

 ## Enable/Disable Enquiry
-By default Enquiry from is enabled for listing.
+By default Enquiry form is enabled for listing.
-If you want to disable Enquiry form just check to settings _Disable enqueries_ in section **Advanced** on edit/Add new listing page.
+If you want to disable Enquiry form, go to any Listing item then scrolling down to the `Advance section`, tick to the `Disable enqueries` option.

 ## Show the Enquiry Form on frontend.
-There 2 method to show Enquiry form.
+To show the Enquiry  form, you must add the Listing Header item or Enquiry item into the Single Layout tab for Listing Type.

-On Listing Types page -> Add/Edit a type -> switch **Single Layout** tab:
+On Listing Types page -> Add/Edit a listing type -> switch **Single Layout** tab:
 - Add **Listing header** item or **Actions** item to the display list to show "Send an Enquiry" button.
 - Add **Enquiry** item to the display list to show Enquiry form.